Leo-Simpson/c-lasso/README.md

 #### Advanced example

-In the next, we show how one can easily specify different aspects of the problem formulation and model selection strategy.
+In the next example, we show how one can specify different aspects of the problem formulation and model selection strategy.

 ```python